create3000/x_ite/docs/_posts/components/DIS/SignalPdu.md

 ### SFBool [out] **isActive**

-Have we had a network update recently?.
+Confirm whether there has been a recent network update.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFString [in, out] **address** "localhost"

-Multicast network address, or else "localhost" example: 224.2.181.145.
+Multicast network *address*, or else 'localhost'.
+Example: 224.2.181.145.

 ### SFInt32 [in, out] **applicationID** 1 <small>[0,65535]</small>

-Each simulation application that can respond to simulation management PDUs needs to have a unique applicationID.
+Each simulation application that can respond to simulation management PDUs needs to have a unique *applicationID*.

 ### MFInt32 [in, out] **data** [ ] <small>[0,255]</small>

-Holds audio or digital data conveyed by the radio transmission.
+Holds audio or digital *data* conveyed by the radio transmission.
 Interpretation of the field depends on values of encodingScheme and tdlType fields.

 ### SFInt32 [in, out] **dataLength** 0 <small>[0,65535]</small>

 Number of bits of digital voice audio or digital data being sent in the Signal PDU.
-If the Encoding Class is database index, then dataLength field is set to 96.
+If the Encoding Class is database index, then *dataLength* field is set to 96.

 ### SFInt32 [in, out] **encodingScheme** 0 <small>[0,65535]</small>